- 1/4 cup light red or white wine, such as Fiano del Avellino

 - 1 tablespoon honey

 - 1 tablespoon plus 1 tablespoon extra-virgin olive oil

 - 3 1/2 cups all-purpose flour

-For the crust: In a large bowl, combine wine, water, and yeast and stir until dissolved.
-Add the honey, salt, and olive oil and mix thoroughly.
+To make the dough: Place the wine, water and yeast in a large bowl and stir until dissolved.
+Add the honey, salt and 1 tablespoon olive oil and mix thoroughly.
 Add 1 cup of flour and mix with a wooden spoon until it becomes a loose batter.
 Add 2 more cups of flour and stir with the spoon for another 2 to 3 minutes, to incorporate as much of the flour as possible.

 Bring the dough together with your hands and turn it out onto a floured board or marble surface.
 Knead for about 6 to 8 minutes, until you have made a firm, smooth dough.
 Place it in a clean, lightly-oiled bowl and cover it with a towel.
 Let it rise in the warmest part of the kitchen for 45 minutes.

 Bring 6 quarts of water to a boil and add 2 tablespoons salt.

 Meanwhile, divide the dough into several pieces and roll out by hand to resemble long strands of spaghetti.
 Cook in the boiling water 5 minutes, drain and add to the sauce.
 Toss over heat 1 minute and divide evenly among 4 warmed pasta bowls and serve.